stLoiz/react-hooks-sample/README.md

 **You can skip step 3 and just ask me to give you the .env file**

 3. Create the database
- I used [firebase] (https://firebase.google.com/?gclid=EAIaIQobChMIpNfBiZqd6QIVlO7tCh3_xQDlEAAYASAAEgImxfD_BwE) to create a dummy database.
+ I used [firebase](https://firebase.google.com/?gclid=EAIaIQobChMIpNfBiZqd6QIVlO7tCh3_xQDlEAAYASAAEgImxfD_BwE) to create a dummy database.
  Click on the above link and create a project.
-Then configure the database rules under the databse tab.
+Then configure the database rules under the databse tab by adding the following json:

  `{
   "rules": {
     ".read": true,